andrewchambers/trusting-trust/README.md

 cproc can then build itself linking against the libc it just built.

-It is important to note that cproc is capable of building a gcc 4.7 and binutils.
+It is important to note that cproc is capable of building a gcc 4.7 and binutils which may appear in future stages.

 ## Links